FoxConN-M/LogitechWheelPlugin/README.md

 KNOWN ISSUES:
-Broken Functions - WheelButtonIsPressed, WheelGetFriendlyProductName
+Broken Functions - WheelButtonIsPressed, WheelGetFriendlyProductName You have to conect and disconect the wheel when using in the editor

 Pedals will output a value of 0.5 until the wheel/pedals receive any kind of input.